SMTG-Bham/galore/paper.md

 This approach is taken in, e.g. @Veal2015 and @Savory2016.
-Broadening is generally applied by convolution with a Gaussian and/or Lorentzian function: intrinsic lifetime broadening causes a Lorentzian energy distribution of the photoelectrons, whilst instrumental factors, including the width of the X-ray source and analyser resolution, give rise to a Gaussian line shape.
+Broadening is generally applied by convolution with a Gaussian and/or Lorentzian function: intrinsic lifetime broadening causes a Lorentzian energy distribution of the photoelectrons, while instrumental factors, including the width of the X-ray source and analyser resolution, give rise to a Gaussian line shape.
+Franck--Condon phonon broadening is caused by the variation in binding energies as a structure vibrates and gives around
+0.8 eV of Gaussian broadening in oxide materials. (@Cox1983, @Nelin2011, @Regoutz2015)

 Photoemission spectra for the same material will vary depending on the radiation source used.